dokku/dokku-nats/README.md

 dokku nats:info lolipop --service-root dokku nats:info lolipop --status dokku nats:info lolipop --version

+# a bash prompt can be opened against a running service
+# filesystem changes will not be saved to disk
+dokku nats:enter lolipop

+# you may also run a command directly against the service
+# filesystem changes will not be saved to disk
+dokku nats:enter lolipop ls -lah /

 # a nats service can be linked to a
 # container this will use native docker